strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 ```

 The user could even decide to have auto-rebalancing only when adding or removing brokers but not for both.
 This way provides the greatest flexibility to describe in which case to run the auto-rebalancing and with which configuration.

-The auto-rebalance configuration for the `spec.cruiseControl.autoRebalance.config` property in the `Kafka` resource is provided through a `KafkaRebalance` custom resource defined as a "template".
+The auto-rebalance configuration for the `spec.cruiseControl.autoRebalance.config` property in the `Kafka` custom resource is provided through a `KafkaRebalance` custom resource defined as a "template".
 That is a `KafkaRebalance` custom resource with the `strimzi.io/rebalance: template` annotation set.
 When it is created, the `KafkaRebalanceAssemblyOperator` doesn't run any rebalancing.
 This is because it doesn't represent an "actual" rebalance request to get an optimization proposal, but it's just the place where configuration related to auto-rebalancing is defined.